Numerical methods for ordinary differential equations: Numerical solutions to second-order one-dimensional boundary value problems

 and solve the resulting system of linear equations.
 This would lead to equations such as:

 On first viewing, this system of equations appears to have difficulty associated with the fact that the equation involves no terms that are not multiplied by variables, but in fact this is false.
-At i = 1 and n − 1 there is a term involving the boundary values $u(0)=u_0$ and $u(1)=u_n$ and since these two values are known, one can simply substitute them into this equation and as a result have a non-homogeneous linear system of equations that has non-trivial solutions.
+At i = 1 and n − 1 there is a term involving the boundary values $u(0)=u_0$ and $u(1)=u_n$ and since these two values are known, one can simply substitute them into this equation and as a result have a non-homogeneous system of linear equations that has non-trivial solutions.